nushell/nushell.github.io/book/style_guide.md

 **It's recommended to** default to this format:

 1. while you are writing scripts
-2. in scripts for lists and records while they more than 80 characters long or contain nested lists or records
+2. in scripts for lists and records while they either:
+   1. more than 80 characters long
+   2. contain nested lists or records
-3. for pipelines more than 80 characters long.
+3. for pipelines more 80 characters long

 Rules: